-The Booked Budget process opened June 24; entries are due Oct. 15. Refer to Booked Budget Deadlines.

 Starting in October 2023 and continuing through the next two fiscal years, CPB implementation workgroups engaged budget officers and other staff who are involved in budget activities to provide input and test system functionality.
 Led by implementation vendor Performance Architects and working with CPB project team members, workgroup participants will help ensure that both the needs of their schools/units and the end-user experience are factored into the requirements and design of key features and functionality.

-Workgroup Components
+Workgroup components

 Participating in a workgroup includes the following components (design, build, test) and corresponding time commitments.
 Most workgroups typically involve a comfortably paced commitment of 15-17 hours spread across a timeframe of two to three months.